Edouard de Laurot: United States

 De Laurot directed two documentaries via his production company, "Cinema Engagé."
 Black Liberation (1967) (also known as Silent Revolution) won the Agis Cup at Festival Del Popoli, Florence Italy 1968; the Silver Lion for Documentary at Venice International Festival, and the Ducat for Best Short Documentary at Mannheim West Germany in 1968.
 The film was narrated by Ossie Davis and featured voice recordings of Malcolm X and others of the Black Power movement.

 His second film was Listen, America!
 (1968) televised on the Canadian Broadcasting Corp.
 It included powerful images shot on location at some of the most memorable demonstrations of 1967 and 1968 including the Pentagon, the Chicago Democratic Convention and riots, the occupation of Columbia University, and the Central Park Be-In.
 It included interviews with Noam Chomsky and others, and it focused on the political polarization of the New Left and the Right, the Anti War Movement, the assassinations of Dr. Martin Luther King and Robert Kennedy, and the 1968 Presidential Elections.

 Shortly after, de Laurot was interviewed by Cineaste magazine, which then published over several issues of his manifesto for a "Cinema Engagé."
 The Summer of 1969 issue of Cineaste was the last to identify itself as "A Magazine for the Film Student", and two issues later Cineaste announced that it had become "a magazine of cinema engagé—a cinema engaged in the movement for social change."

+A 1973 Cineaste article later critiqued de Laurot's Cinema Engage as "deeply imbedded in forms that would inhibit political action" like idolizing "the lonely hero or isolated guerrilla group who are mediators between 'truth' and the action of the followers" over "showing masses of people struggling for change".

 Scripts

 His companion in the eighties was Zoë Tamerlis Lund.
-A self-published script The Quarantine (1965) survives.
 Mekas in his filmed interview stated that he believed that Laurot, as much or more than his girlfriend Zoë Tamerlis Lund, was behind the script for the Harvey Keitel film Bad Lieutenant.
 David Scott Milton also vouched this claim.
 After his death in 1993, and before hers in 1999, Zoe bequeathed the manuscript of a novel he had written to Mekas.